ethereum/remix-ide/docs/contract_verification.md

 You can access it from the Plugin Manager.

-The plugin has 3 pages, the verification page, the receipts page, and the settings page.
+The plugin has 3 pages, the **verification** page, the **receipts** page, and the **settings** page.

-When you go to the plugin for the first time, you'll need to input the Etherscan API key.
+When you go to the plugin for the first time, the settings page will load for inputting the API key.

 ![](images/a-cv-etherscan-plugin-api-needed.png)

-### Etherscan API Key
+### Etherscan API Key - settings page
 Etherscan is a block explorer for Ethereum mainnet and they make block explorers for other chains.

-For Ethereum testnets like Goerli or Sepolia, you can use the same API key.
+For Ethereum testnets like Goerli or Sepolia, the same API key works.

-If you are trying to verify on L2 chains like Optimism, you'll need a different API key for their Optimism block explorer.
+If you are trying to verify on L2 chains like Optimism, a different API key is needed for their Optimism block explorer.
 Not all of the block explorers made by Etherscan have API keys.
 The Remix Contract Verification - Etherscan plugin only works where you can login to that block explorer to get the API key.

 Once the API key is input, the plugins homepage is opened for verification.